Terrastories/offline-field-kit/README.md

 This should be set to `offline`.
 By default, it sets the environment to our online `production` version.

-**OFFLINE_MAP_STYLE** (Required)
+**OFFLINE_MAP_STYLE**

-This must be a fully-qualified url to your [prepared offline maps](https://docs.terrastories.app/setting-up-a-terrastories-server/preparing-offline-maps).
-Our default maps are available in this repository under the /tileserver folder, which are free to use.
+This must be the style name of a protomap archived pmtiles style.
+See [map configuration](map/README.md) for how to set up custom map packages.
+Our default maps are available in this repository under the /map folder, which are free to use.
+Dwnload the [tiles.pmtiles](https://bit.ly/45LGigh) and place the file in the folder according to the instructions.

+**USE_PROTOMAPS**

+If you want Terrastories to load your map package in OFFILNE_MAP_STYLE, you must set USE_PROTOMAPS to any value.

+**TILESERVER_URL**

+This must be a fully-qualified url to your [prepared offline maps](https://docs.terrastories.app/setting-up-a-terrastories-server/preparing-offline-maps) hosted on a locally accessible Tileserver.

+Your Tileserver must allow CORS from terrastories.local or any origin.

 **HOST_HOSTNAME**